timothelaborie/introml/task3/README.md

 Next, I concatenated the features of XL and ResNet 50, and made a submission for every epoch.
 This got me 76.7%.

+At this point the project deadline was over, but I felt like improving it further for fun.

 I then tried various techniques like circle loss, or a different embeddings extractor, but the only thing that improved it was setting up a weighted ensemble of triplet loss models, each trained using their own feature extractor.
 In the end, I had

 ```python